-NOTE: Students can obtain instructions for the dialectical journal (A Separate Peace) and analysis questions (Their Eyes Were Watching God) from the school website.
-Students may also send an email to Mrs. Mary Cate LeBoeuf at marycate.leboeuf@knoxschools.org or Mrs. Shelby Graves at shelby.calfee@knoxschools.org.
+NOTE: \Students can obtain instructions for the dialectical journal (A Separate Peace) and analysis questions (Their Eyes Were Watching God) from the school website.
+Students may also send an email to Mrs. Napreyeva at rebecca.napreyeva@knoxschools.org.

 AP Literature